YugabyteDB-Samples/yugabyte-simple-java-app/README.md

-# Simple Java Application for Yugabyte Cloud
+# Simple Java Application for YugabyteDB

-The application connects to your [Yugabyte Cloud](https://cloud.yugabyte.com/) instance through the [topology-aware JDBC driver](https://docs.yugabyte.com/latest/integrations/jdbc-driver/) and performs basic SQL operations.
-Use the application as a template to get things started with Yugabyte Cloud in Java.
+The application connects to your YugabyteDB instance through the [topology-aware JDBC driver](https://docs.yugabyte.com/latest/integrations/jdbc-driver/) and performs basic SQL operations.
+The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
+If you are running YugabyteDB on your premises, then update the `/src/main/resources/app.properties` with connectivity settings.

 ## Prerequisite
 * Java Development Kit, version 8 or later